 Sameday is the equivalent of chauffeuring your Very Important Parcels (VIPs) – like court documents, passports or even medical equipment – because they need to get to their destination QUICK.
 Courier A quotes £50, Courier B quotes £25.
 So client goes for Courier B. But Courier B can only afford to charge 50% of the price because he takes 2 consignments.
 So he picks up your VIP, then goes to his other clients to pick up their VIP, then delivers the other clients VIP AND THEN delivers yours.
 You’re basically getting a consolidated courier.
 Which when it’s really urgent, ain’t gonna cut the mustard.

 Make sure your sameday courier chauffeurs your Very Import Parcels (VIPs).

 To be honest if you have the time to track a courier from Guildford to London (i.e. 60 -90 minutes) then you need to manage your time better!
 Instead ask for an email notification of delivery so you can be rest assured it’s delivered without monitoring your courier.
 If your courier needs monitoring, then you’ve either got too much time on your hands or they’re just not very good.
 You should be able to book and then not worry about delivery, trusting your reliable courier to deliver on time every time.

 So make sure your courier is reliable so you don’t have to check up on them.

 3. Big is best

 It ain’t.
-Even if you spend £50000 a year do you really think one of the big four who turnover in excess of £500 million a year are going to care about your account?
-In the end you are just a number.
+Even if you spend £50,000 a year do you really think one of the big four who turnover in excess of £500m a year are going to care about your account?
+In the end, you are just a number.
 The sales person will care briefly about the commission, but after that you are a faceless number in their big corporate machine.

 Make sure your courier is big enough to cope and small enough to care.
-With locally owner managed depots you can guarantee that smaller companies really care.
+With locally owned managed depots you can guarantee that smaller companies really care.